athy125/spazm/README.md

 Development State
 -----------------

-Spazm is now completely fulfilling my needs.
-That being said, if someone were to want to contribute to this project, please feel free to either message me for more information or to directly send in a pull request.
+Spazm now perfectly meets my requirements.
+That being said, if anyone desires to contribute to this project, please feel free to contact me for more information or submit a pull request directly.